iamridam/Data_Science_Assignments/README.md

 # Data_Science_Assignments
-Various Kaggle and UCI library has been explored for implementing different machine learning algorithms.
+Various Kaggle dataset and UCI library has been explored for implementing different machine learning algorithms.